GoogleChromeLabs/tasklets/README.md

 const api = await tasklet.addModule('tasklet.js');
 ```

-This loads the module into the tasklet's JavaScript global scope.
+This loads the module into the tasklet's javascript global scope.
 This is similar to invoking
 `new Worker('tasklet.js')`.
+Also similar to WebWorkers, the tasklet would be around for the lifetime of the page.

 However, when this module is loaded, the browser will look into the script you imported and find all
 of the __exported__ classes and functions.
 In the above example we only exported the `Speaker`